Class 1 Class 2 Class 3 Class 4 Class 5 Class 6 Class 7 Class 8

 What is a Data Literacy Framework?

 The data literacy framework provides a structured method to work efficiently with data.
-The data literacy framework includes data collection, data analysis, data organisation, data visualisation, and evaluation.
+The data literacy framework includes Plan, Communicate, Assess, Develop Culture, Prescriptive Learning and evaluate.

 Data privacy and data security are the two important components of the data.